🧘 Curs nou de Abheda Yoga

-Ashtanga Yoga are the 8 stages of yoga described by the wise Patanjali.
+Ashtanga Yoga are the 8 stages of yoga described by the sage Patanjali.

-Ashtanga is NOT a particular form of yoga but there are yoga classes that have preferred this name that they then manifest as a brand under which they operate.
+Ashtanga is NOT a particular form of yoga, but there are yoga classes that have preferred this name, which they then manifest as a brand under which they operate.

-Ashtanga yoga are the 8 stages of Raja Yoga, which also contains Hatha Yoga.
+Ashtanga yoga is the 8 stages of Raja Yoga, which also contains Hatha Yoga.

-That is, yoga most widespread as it is presented, often diluted or modified to the idea of sports, to Western practitioners.
+That is, the most widespread yoga as it is presented, but often diluted or modified to the idea of sport, to Western practitioners.

 These are rather stages in

-obtaining the state of full freedom, consciousness and happiness (samadhi).
+attaining the state of complete freedom, consciousness and happiness (samadhi).

 There are people who have greater affinity for one of these stages and consider it “their way” what it may seem to them at first glance, authentic.